Retired educator honored for sowing seeds in lives of county’s youth

 With peace, Hudson said, comes a time to reflect on the good, the bad and everything in between.
 And though the years have rolled on, the retired educator and lover of science enjoys sitting and thinking back over what he sowed, from tall leafy trees heavy with fruit to the former students he helped take root in the community.

-In June, the educational leader was honored at the Gifford Youth Achievement Center – the afterschool program Hudson founded with Dr. William “Bill” Nigh and Dan K. Richardson – for his life’s work with a special proclamation declaring June 29 as Dr. A. Ronald Hudson Day.
+In June, the educational leader was honored at the Gifford Youth Achievement Center – the afterschool program Hudson founded with Dr. William “Bill” Nigh and Dan K. Richardson – for his life’s work with a special proclamation declaring the last Saturday in June as Dr. A. Ronald Hudson Day.

-The proclamation was presented by county commissioners during the ceremony, organized by Gifford Heritage – a community enrichment association.
+The proclamation was presented by county commissioners during the ceremony, organized by Gifford Heritage And Community Enrichment Association.

 “He’s inspiring.
 (Hudson) has been one of the most giving, dedicated individuals in the community for the longest time.
 He has worked passionately and proficiently.
 Anytime he had an issue, it was done with benevolence,” said Commissioner Joe Flescher, who presented the proclamation to Hudson.